The Neville Public Museum

 Bring the treasures of the Neville into your classroom using Google Hangouts!
 In these programs an expert from the museum will share artifacts not normally on display with your students, and connect them to your curriculum and the students’ everyday lives.

-The total duration of the program will be between 45 and 60 minutes, and the program fee is $50 per classroom.
-Up to three classrooms can participate at once; multi-classroom presentations will last slightly longer.
+The total duration of the program will be between 45 and 60 minutes, and the program fee is $50 for up to three classrooms; multi-classroom presentations will last slightly longer.
 Programs can be adapted for any grade level.

 Call Ryan at (920) 448-7840 or email at email@example.com with questions or to register.